Another Green World

-Another Green World is the third studio album by English musician Brian Eno (credited simply as "Eno"), released by Island Records in November 1975.
-Produced by Eno and Rhett Davies, it features contributions from a small core of musicians, including Robert Fripp (guitar), Phil Collins (drums), Percy Jones (fretless bass), and Rod Melvin (piano).
-John Cale (of The Velvet Underground) plays viola on two tracks.
+Another Green World is the third solo studio album by English musician Brian Eno (mononymously credited as "Eno"), released by Island Records on 14 November 1975.
+The album marked a transition from the rock-based music of Eno's previous releases towards his late 1970s ambient work.
+Only five of its fourteen tracks feature vocals, a contrast with his previous vocal albums.

-The album marked a transition from the rock-based music of Eno's previous releases toward the minimalist instrumentals of his late 1970s ambient work.
-Only five of its fourteen tracks feature vocals.
-Employing tactics derived from his Oblique Strategies cards for guidance, Eno utilised a variety of unconventional recording techniques and instrumental approaches, reflected in unusual instrumental credits such as "snake guitar" and "uncertain piano".
-The cover is a detail from After Raphael by the British artist Tom Phillips.
+Produced by Eno and Rhett Davies, it features contributions from a small core of musicians, including Robert Fripp (electric guitar), Phil Collins (drums), Percy Jones (fretless bass), and Rod Melvin (piano).
+John Cale plays viola on two tracks.
+Employing tactics derived from his Oblique Strategies cards for guidance, Eno and the backing lineup utilised a variety of unconventional recording techniques and instrumental approaches, reflected in unusual instrumental credits such as "snake guitar" and "uncertain piano".
+The album's cover art is a detail from British artist Tom Phillips' After Raphael.

-The album’s only chart success was in New Zealand, where it reached #24, even though an international body of critics praised Another Green World upon its release.
-Contemporary reception has been likewise positive; several publications, including Rolling Stone, NME and Pitchfork, have named the album among the greatest of the 1970s.
+Although the album received widespread critical acclaim, its only contemporary chart success was in New Zealand, where it reached number 24.
+Contemporary reception has been similarly positive; several publications, including Rolling Stone, NME and Pitchfork, have named the album among the greatest of the 1970s and of all time.